Sonic Underground

 Frequently Asked Questions

-There are no official television spin-offs for Sonic Underground, as the show exists in its own self-contained universe separate from other Sonic cartoons.
-While the characters Sonia and Manic appeared in a special Archie Comics issue, they have not transitioned into any other media.
+There are no direct television spin-offs for Sonic Underground, as it exists in its own unique continuity separate from other Sonic cartoons.
+However, the characters briefly appeared in an Archie Comics crossover to provide a sense of closure to the story.